When The Revolution Comes

 It wasn’t until I returned to the U.S. that I realized how deeply that part of my experience in Egypt had sunk into my subconscious, though.
 The first realization came one afternoon some months after my return when my family went to the movies.
 The picture we saw that day was a new one from Steven Spielberg titled Empire of the Sun.

-If you haven’t seen it, Empire of the Sun is a piece of minor Spielbergiana, adapted from J. G. Ballard’s semi-autobiographical novel of the same title.
+If you haven’t seen it, Empire of the Sun is a piece of lesser-appreciated Spielbergiana, adapted from J. G. Ballard’s semi-autobiographical novel of the same title.
 The story recounts the experiences of an English boy, Jamie, living in privilege in the foreign quarter of Shanghai, China in 1941.
 His world comes crashing down around him on December 8, 1941, when Japanese troops follow up the attack on Pearl Harbor by sweeping into Shanghai and seizing the city at gunpoint.
 Shocked by the sudden attack, his family attempts to escape from the city, but in the chaos they are separated and the boy ends up spending the war in a Japanese prison camp, surviving despite a diet so meager that he gets his protein by picking weevils out of the condemned rice his captors feed him.
 His family would not be reunited again until the war’s end in 1945.

 The scene from the movie when the Japanese attack and young Jamie is swept away from his parents perfectly encapsulates the kind of scenario we all feared.